jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Nation\-state (1%) actors with the motive
 of Espionage (19%) were rather common in APAC as well.

 The predominant Hacking action was
-Use of stolen credentials (83%) being mostly used to compromise a web application (60%).
+‘Use of stolen credentials’ (83%) being mostly used to compromise a web application (60%).
 The social attacks in this region accounted for approximately